python-cffi/cffi/doc/source/overview.rst

 arguments.
 In the above example it would be ``b"world"`` and ``b"hi there, %s!\n"``.
 In general it is ``somestring.encode(myencoding)``.

+*This example does not call any C compiler.*

 .. _out-of-line-abi-level: